bhga/batsman-comparison-pyton-eda/README.md

 The bar plot shows at the current stage Gill is performing better than KL Rahul

-But the data availability is less in T20 and Test format so it is too early too say
+The data availability of Gill is less in T20 and Test format so it is too early too say

 But there is a chance that Gill might perform better in ODI than KL Rahul would